ErHaWeb/klaro_consent_manager/Documentation/Configuration/TypoScriptReference/Constants.rst

     :Path: plugin.tx_klaroconsentmanager.view

     Defaults to `EXT:klaro_consent_manager/Resources/Private/Templates/`.
     Override this path to replace individual frontend Fluid templates.
+See :ref:`howto-reference-fluid` for the backend-field alternative and expected directory structure.

 ..  _configuration-typoscript-constants-view-partialrootpath: